enormandeau/stacks_workflow/README.md

 ## TODO

-- Add v2.4 tag once full analysis is tested with STACKS2
-- Have trimming / alignment scripts with defaults suitable for Illumina / Ion Proton
-- Plot average heterozygozity per sample to remove strange samples
+- Plot average heterozygozity per sample to remove samples with much lower heterozygozity
+  - Use `vcftools --het --vcf <INPUT_VCF>` (use `--gzvcf` for comressed VCF files)

-- Look for patterns of missing data caused by the sequencing (PCAs, heatmaps?)
+- Look for shared patterns of missing data caused by the sequencing
+  - plink --vcf yourVCF.vcf --cluster missing --out outputName --mds-plot 4 --allow-extra-chr
+  - Create figure using strata file to color samples

 - Missing data imputation
   - Look for structure
   - Impute within each differentiable group